 Operating expenses are comprised of store operations, primarily payroll, rent and utilities, and corporate overhead.
 Store operating costs were approximately \$7.4 million for the nine months ended September 30, 2019 and approximately \$3.5 million for the nine months ended September 30, 2018, an increase of approximately \$3.9 million or 113%.
 The increase in store operating costs was directly attributable to the 173% increase in sales from 1) the addition of seven (7) new locations that were acquired, 2) three new stores opened in new markets in the fourth quarter of 2018 and the first quarter of 2019 that were not open for any portion of the nine months ended September 30, 2018 and 3) the new ecommerce site acquired mid-September 2018.
 We also acquired 8 stores at various times in 2018.
 Effective April 1, 2019 we opened two warehouse facilities.
-The addition of these new stores on the new warehouse facilities was the primary reason for the increase in store operating costs.
-Store operating costs as a percentage of sales were 13.5% for the nine months ended September 30, 2019, compared to 17.3% for the nine months ended September 30, 2018 and 2019 which have a lower percentage of operating costs to revenues due to their larger size and higher volume.
+The addition of these new stores and the new warehouse facilities was the primary reason for the increase in store operating costs.
+Store operating costs as a percentage of sales were 13.5% for the nine months ended September 30, 2019, compared to 17.3% for the nine months ended September 30, 2018.
+Store operating costs were positively impacted by the acquisitions of new stores in 2018 and 2019 which have a lower percentage of operating costs to revenues due to their larger size and higher volume.
 The net impact, as noted above, resulted in lower store operating costs as a percentage of revenues.

 Corporate overhead is comprised of general and administrative costs, share based compensation, depreciation and amortization and corporate salaries and was approximately \$6 million for the nine months ended September 30, 2019, compared to approximately \$3.5 million for the nine months ended September 30, 2018.
 Corporate overhead was 11% of revenue for the nine months ended September 30, 2019 and 17.4% for the nine months ended September 30, 2018.
 The increase in salaries expense from 2018 to 2019 was due primarily to the increase in corporate staff to support expanding operations, including purchased store integrations, accounting and finance, information systems, purchasing and commercial sales staff.
 It should be noted that when we consummate a new acquisition, purchasing and back office accounting functions are stripped from the new acquisitions and those functions are absorbed into our existing centralized purchasing and accounting and finance departments, thus delivering cost savings.
 Corporate salaries and related payroll costs as a percentage of sales were 4.5% for the nine months ended September 30, 2019 compared to 6% for the nine months ended September 30, 2018.
 General and administrative expenses comprised mainly of advertising and promotions, travel & entertainment, professional fees and insurance, were approximately \$1.9 million for the nine months ended September 30, 2018, with a majority of the increase related to advertising and promotion, travel and entertainment and legal fees.
-General and administrative costs as a percentage of revenue were 3.5% for the nine months ended September 30, 2019, and 5.7% for the nine months ended September 30, 2018, with a majority of the increase related to advertising and promotion, travel and entertainment and legal fees.
 General and administrative costs as a percentage of revenue were 3.5% for the nine months ended September 30, 2019, and 5.7% for the nine months ended September 30, 2018.
-As noted earlier, corporate overhead includes non-cash expenses, consist
+As noted earlier, corporate overhead includes non-cash expenses, consisting primarily of depreciation and share based compensation, which was approximately \$1.6 million for the nine months ended September 30, 2018.